KualiCo/ce-tech-docs/README.md

 ## XML Schema Versioning

-1. Version numbers will be recorded using both major and minor numbers:
+1. Semantic version numbers will be recorded using both major and minor numbers:

     ```
       <schema version="1.0"